-17. Health facilities and health practitioners may require individuals to execute powers of attorney for personal care and powers of attorney for property as a condition of getting treatment or personal assistance services or being admitted to long-term care.
+15. Health facilities or health practitioners may require persons to execute powers of attorney for personal care as a condition of getting treatment, admission, and personal assistance services.

 THIS IS NOT TRUE.
 Preparation of a POAPC is NOT a precondition to admission to a health facility or a condition of continuing residence.
-Also, it is not a precondition to obtaining health services in Canada.
+Nor is it a precondition to getting health services in Canada.

-The preparation of a POAPC or POAP is a very serious and personal undertaking.
-It is a personal choice and persons should execute such documents only if they want to and they understand the authority they are or may be giving to a second person.
-As there are profound legal implications of executing powers of attorney, it is advisable for people to get proper legal advice before executing such documents.
-POAPs, unless restricted in authority, may be used to sell property, dispose of assets, and commit to contracts and mortgages.
+The preparation of a POAPC or Power of Attorney for Property is a very serious and personal undertaking.
+It is a personal choice and persons should execute such documents only if they want to, and only after they understand the authority they are or may be giving to a second person.
+It is advisable for people to get proper legal advice before executing such a document.
+These documents are easily abused.
+Powers of attorney for property, unless restricted in authority, may be used to sell property, dispose of assets, and commit to contracts and mortgages.
 POAPCs may be used to authorize treatments, compel admission to health facilities, and limit personal activities.
 Although effective as planning documents, they should not be entered into lightly.
-It should be noted that abuse of a power of attorney can be a criminal offense (see section 331 of the Criminal Code of Canada).
+Note that abuse of a power of attorney is a Criminal Code offense.
+There are profound legal implications of executing these documents.

-Health practitioners and health facilities may make information available to patients and residents about these documents as an information service but they should not, and cannot, require patients/residents to prepare these documents as a condition of service or residence.
+Health practitioners and health facilities may make information available to patients and residents about these documents as an information service however they should not, and cannot require patients/residents to prepare these documents as a condition of service or residence.

-Some facilities ask residents to execute their company's own form of advance directive or an advance directive form that they promote.
-This is inappropriate and potentially harmful to residents.
-For instance, if the form meets the requirements of a POAPC, preparation of that form could result in the revocation of a previously executed POAPC.
-The execution of a second POAPC revokes the first one if it does not contain a clause that states that the person wants to have multiple POAPCs.
-Another problem is that some forms are legally inaccurate as they do not meet the requirements of the SDA.
+Some facilities ask residents to execute their company's form of advance directive or an advance directive form that they promote.
+This is inappropriate and potentially harmful to that resident.
+If the form meets the requirements of a POAPC, then preparation of that form could result in the revocation of another POAPC that the person had previously executed.
+Execution of a second POAPC revokes the first one if the form does not contain a clause that states that the person wants to have multiple POAPCs.
+The facility may be doing a disservice to the resident by this activity.